focused-dot-io/exo-server-setup/README.md

 ## What the Script Does

+1. Checks and requests Full Disk Access if needed
-1. Enables SSH access for remote management
+2. Enables SSH access for remote management
-2. Installs Homebrew and required packages
+3. Installs Homebrew and required packages
-3. Creates a workspace directory
+4. Creates a workspace directory
-4. Clones and installs Exo
+5. Clones and installs Exo
-5. Sets up Exo as a LaunchDaemon for automatic startup
+6. Sets up Exo as a LaunchDaemon for automatic startup
-6. Synchronizes models from the source location (if provided)
+7. Synchronizes models from the source location (if provided)
-7. Cleans up temporary files after successful transfer
+8. Cleans up temporary files after successful transfer

 ## Service Management